jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Cloud-Physical-Server-SLA.md

 **2.9 Network Access Performance**

 When users enable JD Cloud's Distributed Cloud Physical Server, they may select the public network exit bandwidth required for each Distributed Cloud Physical Server.
-The public network exit bandwidth can be configured from 1Mbps to 200Mbps.
+The public network exit bandwidth can be configured from 1Mbps to 10240Mbps (10240Mbps is the maximum bandwidth that can be provided.
+The bandwidth may vary depending on various nodes, please make a reasonable choice according to actual node).
 JD Cloud provides single-line access so as to ensure the quality of network access for users.

 **2.10 Service Metering Accuracy**